SAP/openui5-docs/docs/Content_Densities_e54f729.md

 Thus, when using densities, you cannot mix them: You must not combine *Cozy* and *Compact* or *Cozy* and *Condensed* within the same hierarchy.

+You can use densities in the following way:

 -   *Cozy*

     Make sure you always only use the *Cozy* density within a hierarchy.